peterstansfeld/palavo/README.md

 ## Testing

-The screen on the VGA monitor should look the same as it does in the first configuration, except that the 'base' and 'trigger' settings can be set to use GP0 to GP47 (rather than just GP0 to GP31).
+The screen on the VGA monitor should look the same as it does in the first configuration, except that the 'base' and 'trig.' settings can be set to use GP0 to GP47 (rather than just GP0 to GP31).

 ## Configuration 8